ManiOrgrim/Rikitake/README.md

 RIKITAKE
 ========

-Rikitake is a python program that integrates the Rikitake dynamo differential equation sysytem and calculates the Lyapunov exponents of the system using the obtained solution.
+Rikitake is a python command line interface program able to:
+- Integrate the Rikitake Dynamo differential equation system
+- Calculate the gratest lyapunov exponent of the particular solution obtained
+- Generate plots with dynamical informations about the system

 The Rikitake dynamo
 ===================